Stress-free New Year: How to support your dog on New Year's Eve

 Stressfrei ins neue Jahr: So stehst du deinem Hund an Silvester bei

-There are a few things you can do in advance to make New Year's Eve easier for your dog.
-Make sure to set up a cozy corner for your dog a few days in advance where he feels safe.
-A cozy blanket, his favorite toy, and dim lighting can work wonders when the first fireworks are set off in the days leading up to New Year's Eve.
-At this time of year, you should take your dog for a walk in the early afternoon while it's still light outside.
-This way, you can avoid the stress of the first firecrackers being set off in the dark.
+You can do a lot to make New Year's Eve easier for your dog even before the big day arrives.
+Make sure to set up a cozy corner for your dog a few days in advance, a place where he feels safe.
+A soft blanket, his favorite toy, and dim lighting can work wonders, especially when the first fireworks start going off in the days leading up to New Year's Eve.
+At this time, you should take your dog for walks in the early afternoon while it's still light outside.
+This way, you'll avoid the stress of the first fireworks going off in the dark.

 New Year's Eve training for dogs

-One way to familiarize your dog with the loud noises is to use special audio files for desensitization and preparation.
-As a form of training, you can play the sounds of rockets and firecrackers to your dog and give him a chance to get used to them over a longer period of time.
+One way to familiarize your dog with loud noises is to use special audio files designed for desensitization and preparation.
+As a form of training, you can play recordings of rockets and firecrackers for your dog, giving them the opportunity to get used to them over a longer period.

-If you want to spare your dog the stress altogether, a vacation in an area with a fireworks ban might be a good idea.
-The East Frisian North Sea island of Spiekeroog, for example, almost completely forgoes the colorful spectacle.
-This way, you not only spare your dog the excitement, but also you the preparation.
+If you want to completely spare your dog the stress, a holiday in an area where fireworks are banned can be a good idea.
+The East Frisian North Sea island of Spiekeroog, for example, almost entirely forgoes the colorful spectacle.
+This way, you not only spare your dog the excitement, but also save yourself the preparations.

 During New Year's Eve: Keep calm

-When the countdown is on, it's especially important to be there for your dog.
-Your four-legged friend should not be left alone during this time, if possible.
+When the countdown begins, it's especially important to be there for your dog.
+Your four-legged friend shouldn't be alone during this time if possible.

-• Stay calm : Dog owners are often a bit tense on this evening, too.
-However, your own calmness can be directly transferred to your dog and have a positive effect.
+• Stay calm : Dog owners are often a bit tense this evening, too.
+Your own composure can directly transfer to your dog and have a positive effect.

 • Reduce noise : Keep windows and blinds closed to dampen the noise and light from the rockets.
-Familiar background sounds like music or a television can also be calming.
+Familiar background noises like music or a television can also be calming.

-• Activity : Give your dog something to do.
-Your four-legged friend's favorite chew toy can help distract him and keep him occupied.
+• Keep your dog occupied : Give them a task.
+Their favorite chew toy can help distract them and keep them occupied.

 What you should avoid

-Never light rockets or firecrackers near your dog.
+Never light fireworks or firecrackers near your dog.
 The smell and noise can be extremely stressful.
-Furthermore, New Year's Eve is not the time for new foods, exciting toys, or major changes to your daily routine.
-Stick to tried-and-true routines and offer your four-legged friend a familiar place to retreat to.
+New Year's Eve is also not the right time for new foods, exciting toys, or major changes to your dog's routine.
+Stick to established routines and provide your pet with a familiar and safe haven.

 Tips if your dog is particularly anxious